 “Benefit!”
 “Benefactor!”
 “Benign!”
 “Bengal!”, shout students.
 I laugh, caution them that they aren’t all quite right, and I then ask them what most of those words have in common.
 The students suss out that “bene” means good or positive.
 Then I ask what the opposite of benevolent is, and one student mumbles quietly, “malevolent.”

-This is my favorite part of teaching Greek and Latin roots- the excitement and charge students get from linking their prior knowledge with their current learning.
-This charge is really important because it proves to students that they often know more than they think they know about their language, and that they are curious about words, their meanings, and their mutations.
+Teaching Greek and Latin roots proves to students that they often know more than they think they know about their language, and makes them curious about words, their meanings, and their mutations.

 Our English standards imply that teachers should encourage students to be curious word learners, and, by imagining vocabulary words as puzzles to be solved rather than pieces of information to be digested, they become much more engaged.